Takashiidobe/notes/src/business/steveys-tech-talk/how-to-fire-your-boss.md

+---
+title: How to Fire Your Boss
+date created: Tuesday, April 9th 2024, 6:12:43 pm
+date modified: Saturday, December 7th 2024, 6:44:05 pm
+---
-# How to fire your boss
+# How to Fire Your Boss

 📈 Unique Advantages: The discussion ventures into the advantages of working in big tech, such as the ability to work remotely, switch teams due to the